Skip to Main Content

 In the Research Catalog, many books have a button that says "Request for On-site use."
 Click on this button to request delivery of a book to our reading room.
 You will be prompted to log in with your library card.

-If the book you want to see does not have a "Request" button, you can request it by emailing us at dorotjewish@nypl.org, or by booking an appointment to view it in our reading room.
+If the book you want to see does not have a "Request" button, you can request it by emailing us at dorotjewish@nypl.org, or by filling out a paper call slip if you are already in our reading room.
 If you don't have a library card, you'll need to apply for one first.

 I found a book I want to read.
 Can I take it home?